You know your kitchen is a bit outdated, but you also know that the average cost of a full remodel is around $13,000 – and that’s the low end.

 The drawer pulls and cabinet handles in your kitchen may seem minor, but this hardware can completely change a room’s style and appearance.
 There are 40 knobs or pulls in an average kitchen, so replacing them will instantly alter the entire space – and it only takes a few tools and some time to do it.

 Now is the time to get more intentional about the décor in your kitchen.
 You want it to all look good and reflect a uniform style.

 First, replace worn rugs, dull curtains and get rid of collectables you wanted to throw out for years.
 Next add some personality.
-Get that vintage-inspired floor runner you’ve been longing for, bright fabric curtains or a backsplash to add a pop of color.
+Get that vintage-inspired floor runner you’ve been longing for, bright fabric curtains with matching tie backs or a backsplash to add a pop of color.
 Top it off with flour sack towels to tie your new look together – check out more flour sack towels designed and hand-printed by Mary’s Kitchen Towels in Southern California.

 Refresh your sink and appliances

 Your sink and appliances are big focal points that may be making your kitchen feel a bit dated.
 Fortunately, for a fraction of the cost of replacing these items, you can add personality with some fresh paint.

 You can paint stainless-steel finishes on appliances if you don’t have actual stainless-steel appliances or you can use vinyl to recolour appliances, making sure you are getting the right paint finish for the right appliance; there are a surprising amount of options out there.